Quantitative Curve Selection Lemma: Proving theorem

 \begin{proof}[Proof of Theorem \ref{qcsltotcc}] Theorem \ref{qcsltotcc} is an immediate consequence of the proof of correctness and the complexity analysis of Algorithm \ref{alg:1}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{qcsl} (Quantitative Curve Selection Lemma)] Since $x\in \bar S$, there exists a sign condition $\sigma \in \SIGN(x,\mathcal{P})$ such that $\RR(\sigma,\R^k)$ is contained in $S$.
-Such a $\sigma$ can be obtained by examining the description of $S$ as a $\mathcal{P}$ semi-algebraic set and the list $\SIGN(x,\mathcal{P})$.
+\begin{proof}[Proof of Theorem \ref{qcsl} (Quantitative Curve Selection Lemma)] If $x\in S$, just pick the semi-algebraic path constantly equal to $x$.
+If $x\in \bar S\setminus S$, there exists a sign condition $\sigma \in \SIGN_n(x,\mathcal{P})$ such that $\RR(\sigma,\R^k)$ is contained in $S$.
+Such a $\sigma$ can be obtained by examining the description of $S$ as a $\mathcal{P}$ semi-algebraic set and the list $\SIGN_n(x,\mathcal{P})$.
 So Theorem \ref{qcsl} is an immediate consequence of Theorem \ref{qcsltotcc} without increasing the complexity. \end{proof}